sdhers/RAINSTORM/README.md

 </div>

-**RAINSTORM** is a tool for scoring object recognition memory in mice 🐭.
+**RAINSTORM** is a tool for scoring exploratory behavior in rodents 🐭.
 It allows users to automate the analysis of recognition memory performance through training of artificial neural networks.

-DeepLabCut analyzes video files and returns the position of the mouse's bodyparts...
+Pose estimation software (e.g. DeepLabCut) analyzes video files and returns the position of the mouse's bodyparts...
 What we do next is up to us!

 ---
 ---